-On February 9, 2021, Joint Resolución No. 12/2021 was published in the Official Bulletin amending Article 1398 of the CAA with the intention of updating specifications for additives using criteria that had been developed and adopted by international organizations such as FAO/WHO, JECFA, and FCC.
+On February 9, 2021, Joint Resolución No. 12/2021 was published in the Official Bulletin amending Article 1398 of the CAA with the intention of updating specifications for additives using criteria that had been developed and adopted by international organizations such as FAO/WHO, JECFA (Joint Expert Committee on Food Additives), and FCC (Food Chemicals Codex).